mtsmachado8/bubbles/README.md

 ## TO DO
 - I18N
-- Notion like text editor
-- Configurable themes
-- bubbles.config.[js | json | yml] to configure specific things
-- Template for new Bubbles, like github issue ones (on bubbles.config or template.md)
 - Easily configurable Logotype of the company implementing Bubbles (in bubbles.config)
 - Admins that can promote a bubble (proposal) or archieve it (email of admins in bubbles.config)